statusline/statusline/README.md

  * Package manager (for installing packets inside users home, npm based)

- * Block API for writing custom blocks
+ * Block API for writing custom blocks (able to handle click events)

 I was thinking about giving options object to package function and getting back object with default output and object for templating engine, for user defined text.